-Development History In August 2018, the Jinping Mountain Traffic tunnel built by Yalong River Hydropower Development Co.,Ltd. was completed and opened to traffic, providing key conditions for the construction of the laboratory.
+Development History In August 2008, the Jinping Mountain Traffic tunnel built by Yalong River Hydropower Development Co.,Ltd. was completed and opened to traffic, providing key conditions for the construction of the laboratory.

-In December 2010, CJPL-I was officially put into operation.
-With a total volume of approximately 4,000 m3, it marked a break through in ending China's lack of extremely deep underground laboratories.
+In December 2010, CJPL-I with a officially put into operation.
+With a total volume of approximately 4,000 m3, it marked a breakthrough in ending China's lack of extremely deep underground laboratories.
 In December 2016, the CJPL-II project was included in the 13th Five-Year Plan for State Large Research Infrastructure.

-In December 2018, the National Development and Reform Commission (NDRC) officially approved the feasibility study report of the "Deep Underground and Ultra-low Radiation Background Facility for (DURF), as a State Large Research excavation works for China Jinping Underground Laboratory Phase II (CJPL-II) commenced.
+In December 2018, the National Development and Reform Commission (NDRC) officially approved the feasibility study report of the "Deep Underground and Ultra-low Radiation Background Facility for Frontier Physics Experiments" (DURF), as a State Large Research

-In December 2023, the construc tion of DURF was substantially completed and moved to the stage of installation and debug ging of scientific experiment equipment.
+In December 2023, the construction of DURF was substantially completed and moved to the stage of installation and debugging of scientific experiment equipment.

-In May 2009, Tsinghua University and Yalong River Hydropower Development Co.,Ltd. signed a strategic cooperation agreement to initiate the construction of China Jinping Underground Laboratory Phase I (CJPL-I).
+In May 2009, Tsinghua University and Yalong River Hydropower Development Co.,Ltd. signed a strategic cooperation agreement to initiate the construction of China Jinping Underground Laboratory Phasel (CJPL-0).

-2016 In February 2017, the CJPL-II project was completed and passed acceptance.
-With a spatial volume of approximately 300,000 m3 CJPL-II is currently the world's largest underground laboratory in terms of space and has the deepest
+In August 2014, geotechnical excavation works for China Jinping Underground Laboratory Phase II In February 2017, the CJPL-II project was completed and passed acceptance.
+With a spatial volume of approximately 300,000 m3, CJPL-II is currently the world's largest underground laboratory in terms of space and has the deepest mok cover.